-LHS offers several classes that afford the opportunity for students to earn college credit.
+LHS offers several opportunities for students to earn dual credit.
 The district shall pay for the cost of textbooks and class materials but students are responsible for tuition and all other course fees.
+Students and parents are responsible to check with the student's college of choice to determine if a class is transferable for their program.
+Nebraska colleges and universities have agreements for transfer; and equivalent classes can be researched at Transfer.nebraska.edu.